jay86cn/techui-vue3-lite/README.md

 **techUI-Lite framework is completely free, free to use without restrictions, its core files are non-open source and published on NPM server**

+**If you find this framework helpful to you, please give me a star, I will be more motivated to develop more free frameworks.
+I have so many great ideas.**

+**If the number of stars reaches 500, I will downgrade the premium version of adaptivePanel to the lite version.**

 There is also a paid Premium version, which provides more powerful features, related documentation and demos please visit here [TechUI-Premium](https://techui.net/docs)

 Note: The SVG material and code in the framework are limited to use in the framework, please do not extract them for other purposes.